Sony SS CS5 Review

 So for people who mix sound, this might be an attractive reason to go with these too.
 But these really could work for anyone given how versatile they are.

-Everything, be it movies, video games, you name it just sounded crystal clear and realistic.
+But to be fair, everything, be it movies, video games, you name it just sounded crystal clear and realistic.

 Music especially; I don’t think it can be stated enough how good music sounds with these.
 It’s pretty incredible really.
 With a lossless media source, (Tidal & Spotify for example) music sounds downright transformative.